Here is your comprehensive guide to 3D printing surface finishing solutions to help you choose the best option for your rapid prototyping job.

 Surface finishing options for 3D printing

 First up is painting.
-Painting is an important finishing solution especially for prototypes that require high visual accuracy.
-A monochromatic part off the 3D printer might not look like much, but apply a professional coat of paint and it can be made to resemble nearly anything, from a car body, to an electronics casing, to homeware product.
+Painting is an important finishing solution, especially for prototypes that require high visual accuracy.
+A monochromatic part of the 3D printer might not look like much, but apply a professional coat of paint and it can be made to resemble nearly anything, from a car body, to an electronics casing, to homeware products.

 When it comes to painting 3D printed parts, there are many options available, including acrylics, sprays, airbrushes and enamels.
 In almost all cases, the painting process has a few requirements: 3D printed parts should be cleaned (this means no oil or dust), primed and dried for optimal paint adhesion.
 In some cases, it is also necessary to sand the 3D printed part to ensure that the surface is smooth and printed layers are not visible.

 The painting process is multi-purpose: it serves to add high visual quality to the part (it can even be matched to a customer’s specific branding), but it can also add a protective layer to the prototype.
 Painted 3D printed parts can have a variety of finishes, including matte or shiny, they can be customized in terms of color, and some are even food-safe.
 At RapidDirect, our professional finishing services ensure that your product is painted to the highest degree of quality.